jucazyn/jucazyn.github.io/_pages/physics-track.md

   - /tailor-made-track
 ---

-Below are some key courses I took at UFSC until now.
+Below are (some) courses I took at UFSC until now (no Calculus, Linear Algebra and Basic Physics).

 ## 2025/1
 - **Functional Analysis (graduate course)** taught by Prof. Vladimir Pestov